CMSgov/dpc-static-site/common/docsV1.md

 **4. Generate a _verified_ public key signature.**

-- Use the commmand invocation:
+- Use the command invocation:

   ~~~
   openssl base64 -in snippet.txt.sig -out signature.sig